 Typical Rocky Mountain Mule Deer

-The Rocky Mountain Mule Deer is the most common type of mule deer and is found across virtually all of United States and Canada west of the Missouri River.
+The Rocky Mountain mule deer is the most common mule deer found across virtually all United States and Canada west of the Missouri River.

-This magnificent buck was a 5×5 and his main beams measured in excess of 27″ & 29″ respectively.
-He had a massive inside spread of 36 4/8″ and scored 228 5/8″.
-Like Mr. Hanlin above, Mr. Johnson also killed this buck without the assistance of an outfitter.
-That, combined with the fact that this record has stood for over 45 years, makes this record even more impressive.
+This magnificent buck was a 5x5, and his main beams measured more than 27 inches and 29 inches, respectively.
+He had a massive inside spread of 36 4/8 inches and scored 228 5/8 inches.
+Like Mr. Roberts above, Mr. Johnson also killed this muley buck without the assistance of an outfitter.
+That, combined with the fact that this record has stood for over 45 years, makes this buck even more impressive.

-Shot by Michael Benson in November 2009 in Oregon, this buck is still quite impressive in its own right even though it's not the overall record.
-The buck had 32 points and scored 301 7/8″.
-This buck is also unique because Mr. Benson shot it with a muzzleloader instead of a center fire rifle, like the other bucks on this list.
+Shot by Michael Benson in November 2009 in Oregon, this buck is still quite impressive in its own right, even though it's not the overall record.
+The buck had 32 points and scored 301 7/8 inches.
+This buck is also unique because not only did Mr. Benson take the buck on a self-guided hunt, but he shot it with a muzzleloader instead of a centerfire rifle.

-Obviously, these bucks are orders of magnitude larger than what most us will ever encounter over the course of our hunting careers.
-However, it's always good motivation to see photos of some of the big bucks that are out there in preparation for hunting season.
+These bucks are orders larger than most of us will ever encounter over our hunting careers.
+However, it's always good motivation to see photos of some big or more unique bucks in preparation for hunting season.

 Enjoy the outdoors?